 Diversity is at the core of the Ed.D. in First Nations Education.
 Students currently enrolled in the MSAL program are both First Nations and non-First Nations.
 Faculty represent diverse First Nations communities across Turtle Island, each with a unique background and area of expertise.
-All faculty must meet the UW System American Indian Studies Consortium Standards for teaching First Nations/American Indian Studies.
-The faculty will draw upon and infuse the expertise of oral traditional scholars from the Tribal World.
+All faculty must meet the UW System American Indian Studies Consortium Standards for teaching First National Scholars from the Tribal World.
 The oral traditional scholars will assist doctoral faculty in delivering accurate and culturally competent instruction.
 The knowledge and expertise of the oral traditional scholars places emphasis on indigenous ways of teaching and learning.
-Further, in an effort to create a physical classroom that better reflects First Nations teaching and learning, the University committed to creating an interactive classroom in Wood Hall 440, in close proximity to the Education Center for First Nations Studies.
-The classroom is designed in "pods" or circular style, allowing cohort groups to work as communities of learners while also accessing the latest online technology.
+Further, in an effort to create a physical classroom that better reflects First Nations teaching and learning, the University committed to creating an interactive classroom is designed in "pods" or circular style, allowing cohort groups to work as communities of learners while also accessing the latest online technology.
 We are confident that this commitment will allow us to better serve candidates in the Ed.D. program by honoring indigenous teaching methods with its emphasis on community and circle learning.